Archierowe/guess_the_fruit/README.md

 #### Parent goals: What do parent goals look like?

-What would parent's like in a game?
+What would parents like in a game?

 -   Developmental value.
 -   Is the game accesible?